LOWINFOOD results featured the Retaste 2024 Conference

 Tobias Engelmann, from the Institute of Sustainable Nutrition (ISUN): Barriers and opportunities to adding value to seafood surplus materials.
 Perspectives from value chain stakeholders.

-Luca Falasconi, from the University of Bologna: Measuring the social impact of the recovery and donation of fruit and vegetable products: an analysis of the social return on investment of the S.I.R.
+Federico Tonegatti, from the University of Bologna: Measuring the social impact of the recovery and donation of fruit and vegetable products: an analysis of the social return on investment of the S.I.R.
 Platform.

 Silvia Scherhaufer, from the University of Natural Resources and Life Sciences: Environmental cost savings through food waste prevention.